michaelbarker/quant2/project1-03.markdown

 - Suppose we want to know the change in predicted systolic blood pressure for a male tobacco user
 - We could just calculate the sum of the coefficients: `display 3.00 + -1.10`
 - Or: `display "The combined effect is: " _b[current_tobac] + _b[male]`
-- We could also test if the combined change is different from zero using an f-test:
-  `test current_tobac + male = 0`
+- We could also test if the combined change is different from zero: `test current_tobac + male = 0`
 - But, what if we want to know the confidence interval around the combination?
 - We need to calculate statistics for a "linear combination" of coefficients: `lincom current_tobac + male`
 - How do the statistics displayed after `lincom` compare with the previous output from `test` and `display`?
-- What is the total change in predicted `bpsys` from one additional pound of weight and one additional year of age?
+- What is the total change in predicted `bpsys` from one more pound of weight and one more year of age?
 - What is the total change from the "freshman 15"?
-(15 additional pounds of weight and one additional year of age)
+(15 pounds of weight and one year of age)
 - What is the combined change of being male and having 10 additional pounds of weight?
 - Is the above combination statistically different from zero?
-- What difference in weight would cause a tobacco user and a non-user to have the same predicted value of `bpsys`?
+- What difference in weight would cause a tobacco user and a non-user to have equal predicted value of `bpsys`?

 1.25 Other Postestimation Tests
 - We have covered two postestimation commands so far: `test` and `lincom`